 We can see a lot of injection molding parts around us.
 Because of low cost and other advantages of plastic parts.
 Industries are converting their metal parts into Injection molded plastic parts.
 Therefore injection molding has a lot of scope.
 This article covers commonly asked Plastic Part Design interview questions with answers.

-What are the types of plastic based on their chemical behavior ?
+What are the types of plastic ?

-What is injection moulding?
+What is injection Moulding?

-What are common Injection Moulding defects?
+What are common Injection Molding defects?

 What is insert / over-moulding?

-- Higher strength to weight ratio, as compared with metal
+- Higher strength to weight ratio

 - Lighter weight and improved ease of use.